hywn/sche/README.md

 ```

 ## notes
-- sche is entirely in vanilla HTML+JS and can run from your filesystem in most modern browsers (have tested in Chrome + Firefox)
+- sche is entirely vanilla HTML+JS and can run from your filesystem in most modern browsers (have tested in Chrome + Firefox)
 - uva/louscurl.js gets its data from [louslist.org](https://louslist.org/) via a CORS workaround currently hosted on my personal school account